Quitch/Queller-AI/README.md

 ### Turtle

-- More likely to build defences
+- More likely to build defences at its expansions
 - More likely to build titans

 ## MAP NOTES